Agentic coding with R workshop

 Looking forward to seeing you during the workshop!

-Join our workshop on Devops for Data Scientists (R & Python), which is a part of our workshops for Ukraine series!
+Join our workshop on Inference for non-probability samples with nonprobsvy package in R, which is a part of our workshops for Ukraine series!

 Here’s some more info: